Jassim-usman/Visualized-Cyber-Defense-Center/README.md

 ## 🙌 Contributing

 Contributions are welcome!
-See our [Contributing Guidelines](link-to-contributing) for more information.  *(Make sure you have a CONTRIBUTING.md file)*
+See our [Contributing Guidelines](link-to-contributing) for more information.

 ## 🤝 Support